Morning sickness is when you have nausea and vomiting during pregnancy. Even though it’s called morning sickness, it can

 Lots of pregnant women have morning sickness.
 It usually doesn’t cause harm to you or your baby.

-If your morning sickness is severe or goes into your fourth month, tell your health care provider.
+If your morning sickness is severe or if it goes into your fourth month of pregnancy, tell your health care provider right away.

 What is morning sickness?

 Mild morning sickness doesn’t harm you or your baby.
 But if nausea and vomiting becomes severe (called hyperemesis gravidarum), it can cause serious problems during pregnancy, and you may need to stay in the hospital for treatment.

-About 3 in 100 women (3 percent) may have a severe kind of morning sickness called hyperemesis gravidarum, which means severe vomiting during pregnancy.
-If you have this condition, you can’t keep any food or fluid in your stomach.
-You may lose weight or become dehydrated (not have enough water in your body).
-This condition can begin early in pregnancy and last throughout pregnancy.
+About 3 in 100 women (3 percent) may have a severe kind of morning sickness called hyperemesis gravidarum.
+This is extreme, excessive nausea and vomiting during pregnancy.
+It can cause you to lose weight and become dehydrated (not have enough water in your body).
+It can start early in pregnancy and last throughout pregnancy.
 If you have hyperemesis gravidarum, you need treatment to help keep you and your baby safe.

-You may be at risk for severe morning sickness if you:
+You may be at risk for hyperemesis gravidarum if you:

 - Are pregnant with multiples (twins, triplets or more).
 Being pregnant with more than one baby may increase your risk for severe morning because you may have a large placenta and increased pregnancy hormones, like estrogen or human chorionic gonadotropin (also called HCG).
 The placenta grows in your uterus (womb) and supplies your babies with food and oxygen through the umbilical cord.

-- Have migraines.
+- Have motion sickness or migraines.
 A migraine is a severe headache that may make you sensitive to bright lights and sound.

 - Are overweight.

 - Have trophoblastic disease, a condition that leads to abnormal cell growth in the uterus (womb).

-- Vomiting that makes you dizzy, lightheaded or dehydrated.
-Signs of dehydration include feeling thirsty, having a dry mouth, having a fast heart beat or making little to no urine.
+- Vomiting that makes you dehydrated.
+Signs and symptoms of dehydration include feeling thirsty, having a dry mouth, having a fast heart beat or making little to no urine.